-HOUSE BATTERY DISCONNECT PANEL
+HOUSE BATTERY DISCONNECT PANEL:

-The house battery disconnect panel (Figure 0-4) is located in the cargo storage area on the driver side.
-Along with the inverter switch and several breakers, the rotary switch labeled House Battery Master

-Switch can disconnect the house batteries when the vehicle is in storage for long periods.
+The house battery disconnect panel (Figure 9-7) is located in the cargo storage area on the driver side.
+Along with the inverter switch and several breakers, the rotary switch labelled House Battery Master Switch can disconnect the house batteries when the vehicle is in storage for long periods.